 You can print a design, leave the ink on the screen and return the next day and continue printing.

-Plastisols are film forming so you can print an underbase of white
+Plastisol are film forming so you can print an under base of white

-and then print your colours on top of that which can give you very bright neon colours on dark fabrics
+and then print your colors on top of that which can give you very bright neon colors on dark fabrics

 Mesh counts used for plastisol inks can be 43T right up to 120T.